 - Purchase of reserves in place.
-During the fiscal year ended 2021, the Company completed the Barnett Shale Acquisition.
-See Note 4, "Acquisitions" for more details. - Revisions of previous estimates.
+During the fiscal year ended 2021, the Company completed the acquisition of its Barnett Shale properties totaling \$17.4 million. - Revisions of previous estimates.
 Revisions in fiscal year 2021 were primarily due to positive revisions at Hamilton Dome Field reflecting the impact of increased oil pricing in the field on future production and extension of reserves economic limit.
 Positive NGL revisions at Delhi Field reflect the impact of increased pricing on future production and the extension of reserves economic limit.
-Positive natural gas revisions in the Barnett Shale properties reflect the impact of increased natural gas prices from the date of the Barnett Shale Acquisition on May 7, 2021 to the end of the fiscal year on June 30, 2021.
+Positive natural gas revisions in the Barnett Shale properties reflect the impact of increased natural gas prices from the date the Barnett Shale acquisition was completed on May 7, 2021 to the end of the fiscal year on June 30, 2021.